mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Changing Skills - a Matter of Survival.md

 not enough, because it doesn't cover those characters in fiction mentioned above; it doesn't cover the expertise needed to survive in those worlds.
-For that, we're going to borrow some of [[Lore]]'s functionality, where knowledge is useful for [[overcome]] actions and creating advantages.
+For that, we're going to borrow some of [[Lore]]'s functionality, where knowledge is useful for [[Overcome]] actions and creating advantages.

 At this point, you might be thinking, "Wait, but [[Lore]] covers those